decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

 Note: Subnets must be in the same region.
 -------------------------------------------
 * VPC Network > Create VPC Network > WAN-VPC & LAN-VPC ( OR use exisitng ones )
-* create two subnets in the same region on both VPCs with different IP ranges.
+* Create x2 subnets, differnt VPCs, same region & different IP/CIDR Ranges.
 * Optional: Enable Global Routing
-* Note: select autosubnets will create 40+ subnets automaticly , custom subnets will not.
+* Note: Autosubnets creates 40+ subnets automaticly , custom subnets will not.
 * In the WAN VPC Subnet select Standard OR Static not Ephmeral, if IPS changes will break domain VPN settings.
-* Also select Private Google Access for the LAN VPC to avoid it attaching public IPS.
 * Optional: Hybrid Subnets allow you to communicate to an on premise subnet.
-* When adding LAN, attached as the second network interface set external IP address to none.
+* LAN: attach as the second network interface & set external IP address to none.
-* Make sure to enable IP Forwarding : enable checked, when lauchning the instance.
+* Make sure to enable IP Forwarding : enable checked, when launching the instance.

 Remote Access:
 --------------